-- 10.1 In its corporate governance report, the company is to state clearly which Code rules it has not complied with, explain the reasons for each case of non-compliance and describe the solution it has adopted instead. - 10.2 As well as the items stipulated by legislation17, the following information is to be included in the corporate governance report if it is not presented in the annual report: - the composition of the company's nomination committee.
-If any member of the committee has been appointed by a particular owner, the name of this owner is also to be stated, - the information on each member of the board that is required by Code rule 2.6, - the division of work among members of the board and how the work of the board was conducted during the most recent financial year, including the number of board meetings held and each member's attendance at board meetings, - the composition, tasks and decision-making authority of any board committees, and each member's attendance at the respective committee's meetings,
+- 10.1 In its corporate governance report, the company is to state clearly - · which Code rules it has not complied with, - · explain the reasons for each case of non-compliance and - describe the solutions it has adopted instead. - 10.2 As well as the items stipulated by legislation24, the following information is to be included in the corporate governance report if it is not presented in the annual report: - the composition of the company's nomination committee.
+If any member of the committee has been appointed by a particular owner, the name of this owner is also to be stated, - the information on each member of the board that is required by the third paragraph of Code rule 2.6, - the division of work among members of the board and how the work of the board was conducted during the most recent financial year, including the number of board meetings held and each member's attendance at board meetings, - the composition, tasks and decision-making authority of any board committees, and each member's attendance at the respective committee's meetings, - how board evaluation25 is conducted and reported, - a description of internal controls in accordance with paragraph 3 of rule 7.3 and with rule 7.4, - · for the chief executive officer: - year of birth, principal education and work experience, - significant professional commitments outside the company, and - holdings of shares and other financial instruments in the company or similar holdings by related natural or legal persons, as well as significant shareholdings and partnerships in enterprises with which the company has important business relations, and

-16 The requirement to produce a corporate governance report is stipulated in chapter 6, sections 8 and 9 of the Annual Accounts Act (1995:1554).
+23 The requirement to produce a corporate governance report is stipulated in chapter 6, sections 6-9 of the Annual Accounts Act (1995:1554).

-17 The information to be included in the corporate governance report is stipulated in chapter 6, section 6 of the Annual Accounts Act (1995:1554).
+24 The information to be included in the corporate governance report is stipulated in chapter 6, section 6 of the Annual Accounts Act (1995:1554).